 Most of the configuration that is set up in the .gitconfig file is related to the difftool and merge tool.
 Now let's close the default window by using Ctrl+W and Alt+F4.

-In the next article called Git Comparisons, you are going to understand clearly about how p4merge is useful in comparing, merging and branching.
+In the next article called Git Comparisons, you are going to understand clearly how p4merge is useful in comparing, merging, and branching.